PhillipMaree/Docker/01_sintef_optimization_dev_env/README.md

-#### Integrated development environment for optimization
+#### Optimization framework for solving NLP/MINLP type of problems
 This project entails a dockerfile formulation that encapsulates various solvers (both open source and propriety software) to be used to solver optimization problems.

 The target application is to be able to formulate Model Predictive Control problem that can among other either be NLP, MINLP, MILP etc of nature.

 The following solvers have been included in the dockerfile image: